 '''

 Ptr<LteHelper> lteHelper = CreateObject<LteHelper> ();

 enum EpsBearer::Qci q = EpsBearer::yourvalue; // define Qci type

 GbrQosInformation qos;

 qos.gbrDl = yourvalue; // Downlink GBR

 qos.gbrUl = yourvalue; // Uplink GBR

-qos.mbrDl = yourvalue; // Downlink MBR
+qos.mbrDl = yourvalue; // Uplink MBR

 qos.mbrUl = yourvalue; // Uplink MBR

 EpsBearer bearer (q, qos);

 lteHelper->ActivateEpsBearer (ueDevs, bearer, EpcTft::Default ());

 '''

 In PSS, TBR is obtained from GBR in bearer level QoS parameters.
 In TBFQ, token generation rate is obtained from the MBR setting in bearer level QoS parameters, which therefore needs to be configured consistently.
 For constant bit rate (CBR) traffic, it is suggested to set MBR to GBR.
-For variance bit rate (VBR) traffic, it is suggested to set MBR k times larger than GBR in order to cover the peak traffic rate.
+For variance bit rate (VBR) traffic, it is suggested to set MBR to generation of the peak traffic rate.
 In current implementation, k is set to three based on paper [FABokhari2009].
 In addition, current version of TBFQ does not consider RLC header and PDCP header length in MBR and GBR.
 Another parameter in TBFQ is packet arrival rate.
 This parameter is calculated within scheduler and equals to the past average throughput which is used in PF scheduler.